harlantwood/Enlightened_Structure/Software_Zero/index.md

 ---
-title: "enlightened structure Software Zero: Global-Scale Collaboration"
+title: "Software Zero: Global-Scale Collaboration"
 author: Harlan T Wood, Jack Senechal, Travis Wellman, Adam Apollo
 layout: post
 ---

 <img width="185" height="185" src="/IMG/massively-parallel-academic-research-sys1-300x200-2-185x185.png" class="thumbnail-post alignleft wp-post-image" />

-The mission of enlightened structure Software Zero is to create a platform for swarm intelligence to collaborate on a project, while retaining the edits and contributions of every author throughout the history of the collaboration.
+The mission of Software Zero is to create a platform for swarm intelligence to collaborate on a project, while retaining the edits and contributions of every author throughout the history of the collaboration.
 Contributors do not have to agree on a single version; each author can maintain their own latest version.
 This "branching" of creative works encourages a diversity of